hansifer/tab-copy/website/src/pages/roadmap.md

 ### One-click copy

 Allow copying tabs immediately with a single click on the extension icon instead of opening a popup.
-Uses default tab range and format configurable in [options](/docs/options).
+Uses default tab range and format (configurable in [options](/docs/options)).

 ### Cloud-based clipboard